tytydraco/yessleep/out/My_friend_moved_to_a_town_where_people_arent_allowed_to_take_photos_They_had_a_job_for_me.md

 “Destination!” the driver called.

-The vehicle jolted to a stop.Svetlana pushed the doors open, revealing a vast forest expanse.
+The vehicle jolted to a stop.
+Svetlana pushed the doors open, revealing a vast forest expanse.
 The trees, though large, were spread out and sparse.

 In the distance, I spotted a thick white fog that seemingly stretched out into eternity. *Were we at the edge of town?*